 01. We changed our business strategy.

-When your business model or business strategy changes, your brand needs to change along with it.
-For example, if your business strategy is to target high-end clients, but your brand appeals to a mass-market audience, you need to rebrand.
+When your business model or business strategy changes, your brand needs to get rebranded along with it.
+For example, if your business strategy is to target high-end clients, but your brand appeals to a mass-market audience, you need to get rebranded.
 Or, the opposite.
 If you’re targeting a mass-market audience, but your brand looks too high-end, premium or sophisticated, your brand needs to change.

 02. We changed our Brand Vision.